st-ty1/Artix_FreshTomato/arm-uClibc-toolchain_buildroot/README.md

-arm-uClibc-toolchain_buildroot
 HowTo: Rebuild arm-toolchain (gcc 4.5.3 + uClibc 0.9.3X.X) for FreshTomato with Buildroot (2012.02)

 1.)
-Get the source code of "buildroot-2012.02" which is available from published ASUS GPL codes and copy it into a new folder of your
+Get the source code of "buildroot-2012.02" which is available from published ASUS GPL codes and copy it into a new folder of your user directory.
-    user directory.

 2.)
 Make following script-files in buildroot-directory executable: